rails/rails/guides/source/action_mailer_basics.md

 <% end %>
 ```

-And to use this feature, you need to configure your application with this:
+And to use this feature, you need to enable it in your application's `config/application.rb` file:

 ```ruby
 config.action_mailer.perform_caching = true